Florence Lawrence

-Florence Lawrence (born Florence Annie Bridgwood; January 2, 1886 – December 28, 1938) was a Canadian-American stage performer and film actress.
+Florence Lawrence (born Florence Annie Bridgwood; January 2, 1886 – December 28, 1938) was a Canadian-American actress and inventor.
 She is often referred to as the "first movie star", and was long thought to be the first film actor to be named publicly until evidence published in 2019 indicated that the first named film star was French actor Max Linder.
 At the height of her fame in the 1910s, she was known as the "Biograph Girl" for work as one of the leading ladies in silent films from the Biograph Company.
 She appeared in almost 300 films for various motion picture companies throughout her career.
+Outside of her film career, she is best known for inventing the car turn and brake signals.

 Early life

-Born Florence Annie Bridgwood in Hamilton, Ontario, she was the youngest of three children of George Bridgwood, an English-born carriage builder and Charlotte "Lotta" Bridgwood (née Dunn), a vaudeville actress.
+Florence Annie Bridgwood was born on 2 January 1886 in Hamilton, Ontario.
+She was the youngest of three children of George Bridgwood, an English-born carriage builder and Charlotte "Lotta" Bridgwood (née Dunn), a vaudeville actress.
 Charlotte Bridgwood had emigrated to Canada from Ireland after the Great Famine with her family as a child.
 She was known professionally as Lotta Lawrence and was the leading lady and director of the Lawrence Dramatic Company.
 At the age of three, Lawrence made her debut onstage with her mother in a song and dance routine.
 When she was old enough to memorize lines of dialogue, she performed with her mother and other members of the Lawrence Dramatic Company in dramatic plays.
 After performing tear-jerking dramas like Dora Thorne and East Lynne began to depress Lawrence, her mother dropped them from the company's repertoire.
 While Lawrence performed on stage at the behest of her mother, she recalled that she enjoyed the work but did not like the traveling that all vaudeville performers were required to do.
 By the age of six, Lawrence had earned the nickname "Baby Flo, the Child Wonder".

 On February 18, 1898, George Bridgwood died from accidental coal gas poisoning at his home in Hamilton (Lawrence's parents had been separated since she was four years old).
 Lotta Lawrence moved the family from Hamilton to Buffalo, New York to live with her mother Ann Dunn.
 She chose to stop bringing her children along for stage performances and for the first time, Florence was enrolled in school.
 After graduating, Lawrence rejoined her mother's dramatic company.
 However, her mother disbanded the Lawrence Dramatic Company shortly thereafter; the two moved to New York City around 1906.